 The LeadCrunch sales deck does a fantastic job of employing the change/opportunity story structure.
 It begins by stating that we now live in a world of prediction and personalization.
 It then shows how some well-known brands are thriving in this new world, before highlighting some roadblocks to achieving that kind of success.
 Finally, the deck introduces their software and explains how it can help prospects overcome these common roadblocks.

-Whether you want to edit and customize a sales deck template to fit your own lead nurturing process or cherry-pick ideas from another company’s sales deck, tailor your sales deck to your target audience.
-Your deck should discuss problems and market changes that are important to the buyer and clearly state how your product or service will help them through these difficult times to the other, more profitable and enjoyable side.
+Whether you want to edit and customize a sales deck template to fit your own lead nurturing process or cherry-pick ideas from another company’s deck, tailor yours to your target audience.
+It should discuss problems relevant to the buyer and clearly pitch how your product or service will help them through these difficult times to the other, more profitable and enjoyable side.
 When you create the best deck for your business, use that as a template for you and your team.